 • Nîmes location: 186 Chemin du Carreau de Lanes, 30900 Nîmes

-As a reminder, masks must be worn and hands must be sanitized with hand sanitizer upon entering the premises.
+As a reminder, wearing a mask and using hand sanitizer are required upon entering the site.

-Dear students, please find below the admission results for the MMOPKE program from the second round of exams for PASS students enrolled for the 2020–21 academic year.
+Dear students, please find in the article below the MMOPKE admission results for the second round of exams for PASS students enrolled for the 2020–21 academic year.

-Following the exams for the second group and the entry into effect of the joint ministerial decree from the Ministers of Health and Higher Education authorizing the University of Montpellier to transfer unfilled spots from LAS to PASS—which we received today—the admissions committee was able to meet to determine the primary and supplementary admission lists for each of the MMOP programs in your PASS track group.
+Following the exams for the second group and the entry into force of the decree issued by the ministers of health and higher education authorizing the University of Montpellier to transfer unfilled spots from LAS to PASS—which we received today—the admissions committee was able to meet to determine the primary and supplementary admission lists for each of the MMOP programs in your PASS track group.

 PASS Results

-Click the button below to download the results of the PASS candidates admitted to the second round of exams:
+Click the button below to download the results for PASS candidates who have been admitted to the second round of exams:

 Understanding the Results